 The bootloader is usually placed at the beginning of the flash or ROM.
 This particular area of ROM/flash is usually protected with special mechanisms against hacking so that unauthorized users cannot upload their own software into a given device.
-These mechanisms are usually turned on once the product is sold and this makes the bootloader is locked to the end-user.
-For example, say you cannot hack into your friend’s washing machine and break it as a prank (yes this example is stupid, but it gets the point across and I couldn’t think of a better one!)
+These protective mechanisms are usually turned on just before the product is sold and this makes the bootloader is locked to the end-user.
+For example, if you wish to hack into your friend’s washing machine and reprogram it to give out wet clothes out as a prank, you cannot do that if the bootloader is locked! (yes this example is stupid, but it gets the point across and I couldn’t think of a better one!)

 This is a simple explanation of what a bootloader does and I guess this is enough for even most professional embedded developers who write application code as this piece of code is usually developed by the manufacturers of the particular microcontroller you are using and given to you as a free download along with their recommended IDEs.
 Just remember that there is this piece of code that sits between the power ON button and the main function and its called the bootloader!

 How to get into bootloader mode?
 It depends on the specific device you are using, so you need to go look at the datasheets and user guides of a specific device

 Can I reprogram the bootloader software of my device?
 Yes, many manufacturers do give access to developers to the bootloader code, so that you can have some control over it.
 But unless you have a proper reason, I would suggest to just use the manufacturer given code.